aiden-jang/HYPEFITMENT/README.md

 In HYPEFITMENT, users will be able to:

-* See the calculation of the attributes.
+* See the calculation of the attributes (tire width, profile, diameter, rim width, offset etc.) and check if their setups are valid.
-* Visually see how their setups will look like.
+* Grahpically see how their setups will look like.
 * Compare old and new setups in both graph and chart.
 * List possible alternative setups.
-* See how their setup will affect performance.
+* See how their new setups will affect performance compared to their old setups.

 ## Wireframes